-Some states allow you to choose between using the state exemptions and a list of federal bankruptcy exemptions.
-In Oklahoma, however, you do not have this choice; you must use the Oklahoma bankruptcy exemptions.
+Some states allow you to choose between the state exemptions and a list of federal bankruptcy exemptions.
+In Oklahoma, however, you don’t have this choice—you must use the Oklahoma bankruptcy exemptions.

-Although you can’t use the federal exemptions in Oklahoma, you may use any of the federal non-bankruptcy exemptions.
+Although you can’t use the federal exemptions in Oklahoma, you can use any of the federal nonbankruptcy exemptions in addition to Oklahoma's exemptions.
 The federal non-bankruptcy exemptions protect property such as federal retirement accounts and veterans’ benefits.
-You can use both the federal non-bankruptcy exemptions and the state exemptions; you don’t have to choose between the two lists.

-Unless otherwise stated, if you are married and filing a joint bankruptcy petition, you can double the amount of the Oklahoma bankruptcy exemption if you both own the property.
-If only one spouse owns the property, then you cannot double the amount.
+Unless otherwise stated, if you’re married and filing a joint bankruptcy petition, you can double the amount of the Oklahoma bankruptcy exemption if you both own the property.

 Below are some of the most commonly used bankruptcy exemptions.
-The statute citations, unless otherwise noted, are to the Oklahoma Statutes Annotated, in the form “title number-section number.”
+The statute citations are to the Oklahoma Statutes Annotated unless otherwise noted.

 In Oklahoma, you can exempt equity in your home or manufactured home if it’s your primary residence.
-The Oklahoma homestead exemption amount is unlimited – you can exempt the full value of your home.
-However, there are limitations as to the acreage of your property.
+The Oklahoma homestead exemption amount is limited by acreage only.
+You can exempt up to:

 In Oklahoma, you can exempt the following types of personal property. §31-1(A)(1) through (23)